wp-plugins/stats/readme.txt

 = Can I use the same API key on multiple blogs? =

 Just like with Akismet, you're welcome to use the same API key on multiple blogs.
 In fact our interface is optimized for quickly switching between stats for multiple blogs.

+== Changes ==

+= 1.5.1 =
+* Include <a href="http://teethgrinder.co.uk/open-flash-chart/">Open Flash Chart</a> SWF.
+Faster and more reliable than proxying it.
+Should fix missing graph for many users.
+* Move change log out of source code.
+* Fixed an XMLRPC encoding issue that resulted in "malformed" error when entering API key.
+Thanks to Oscar Reixa for helping.

+= 1.5 =
+* Kill iframes.
+* Use blog's role/cap system to allow local users to view reports.
+(No more switcher.)
+* Thanks to Stefanos Kofopoulos for helping to debug encoding issues.

+= 1.4 =
+* Added gmt_offset setting to blog definition.
+(Stats in your time zone.)

+= 1.3.8 =
+* Fixed "Missing API Key" error appearing in place of more helpful errors.
+Hat tip: Walt Ritscher.

+= 1.3.7 =
+* If blog dashboard is https, stats iframe should be https.

+= 1.3.6 =
+* fopen v wp_remote_fopen CSV fix from A. Piccinelli

+= 1.3.5 =
+* Compatibility with WordPress 2.7

+= 1.3.4 =
+* Compatibility with WordPress 2.7

+= 1.3.3 =
+* wpStats.update_postinfo no longer triggered by revision saves (post_type test)